ircv3/ircv3-specifications/extensions/extended-monitor.md

 include AWAY, ACCOUNT, CHGHOST and SETNAME notifications.

-The `extended-monitor` capability advertises that the server supports sending such extended notifcations for monitored nicks.
+The `extended-monitor` capability advertises that the server supports sending such extended notifications for monitored nicks.
 When enabled by the client:

 - If `away-notify` is also enabled, the client will get AWAY notifications for monitored nicks.